 - Head injuries.
 Head injuries from car accidents can range from bumps on the head to concussions to traumatic brain injury (TBI).
 When the head is hit hard enough (or is whipped around hard enough) to jostle the brain around in the skull, a TBI can occur.
 TBIs range from mild to severe, depending on the injury, and patients may have mild effects like a headache to serious symptoms like cognitive difficulties.
 It’s nearly impossible to reverse damage from a TBI.

 - Broken bones.
 Another common car accident injury is fractured or broken bones.
 A victim can break wrists, collarbones, arms, knees, legs, etc. These injuries are treated according to their severity and may heal on their own, or cause years of chronic pain.

 - Spinal cord injuries.
 Spinal cord injuries can range from serious to catastrophic.
 These types of injuries interrupt motor and sensory signals to the brain and, depending how high on the spinal cord an injury occurs, a car accident victim could suffer from partial to full paralysis.
 Typically, spinal cord injuries are traumatic, long-lasting, and life-changing.

-Plaxen & Adler, P.A. is a premier Maryland law firm providing skilled representation to car accident victims.
+Plaxen Adler Muncy, P.A. is a premier Maryland law firm providing skilled representation to car accident victims.
 Our legal team is here to provide experienced representation to those injured in accidents due to the negligence of another.
 We’ll fight to get you compensation for your injuries.
 To learn more, or to schedule a free consultation, please call 410-730-7737 or fill out our contact form.